 If the other parties have not consented to the adjournment, the court will seek their input to ensure that no one is harmed by the court's decision.

-Factors which will be considered by the Judge in deciding whether to postpone will include:
+Factors that will be considered by the judge in deciding whether to postpone will include:

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.